Some of the most iconic 9/11 news coverage is lost. Blame Adobe Flash - KRDO

 “Unfortunately it’s a lot more difficult than we’d like [to restore Flash content], particularly because ‘Flash’ encompasses generations of work and the platform’s code complexity grew with every iteration of Adobe’s scripting language,” Salter said.
 “I can’t say I’ve seen any news organization make the type of concerted effort that animations, games, and electronic literature communities are to save this history.”

 For its part, an Adobe spokesperson said in a statement: “Adobe stopped supporting Flash Player beginning December 31, 2020.
-Unfortunately, these older web pages can no longer be played due to the Flash plugin being blocked from loading in the browser.”
+Unfortunately, these older web pages can no longer be played due to the Flash plugin being blocked from loading in the browser.
+Like all Americans, we watched the horrific events of 9/11 and understand the important role Flash played in helping media organizations depict and tell the stories of that tragic day.”

 A Samsung-owned software called Harman has also partnered with Adobe and can help companies to keep Flash-based content running.